Hokuetsu Corporation

 Aug.
 1951

-Kishu Pulp & Paper Co., Ltd. constructs Kishu Mill; starts production of unbleached kraft pulp
+Kishu Pulp & Paper Co., Ltd. constructs Kishu Mill and starts production of unbleached kraft pulp

 Nov.
 1954